 Singh is adamant that with advances in manufacturing technology and the development of off-the-shelf cell therapies that are obtained from donors, part of the problem will be addressed.
 Still, in the future, he believes different technologies might be right for different patient populations.

-“Companies typically take the choice, for a very good reason, to go for one therapeutic modality.
+“Companies typically make the choice, for a very good reason, to go for one therapeutic modality.
 We have not taken that choice,” explained Singh, noting that Immatics is simultaneously developing cell therapies and bispecific antibodies.

 “This allows us to actually go to populations where, because of price points, cell therapies may have restricted entry.
 Larger markets, earlier cancer populations, combination treatments, where the complex applications of cell therapies may be prohibitive.”